erincetin/kaan-tracking/README.md

 # kaan-tracking

-1 - A fullstack Flutter project aimed for production logging from a mobile device to a database.
+A fullstack Django application for stock tracking.

+Frontend is developed with ChatGPT.